Prince William County in 1901

 The Federal government manages nearly 2.4 million acres in Virginia as national forests, parks, wildlife refuges, and military bases.
 The state manages an additional 300,000 acres.
 That's an impressive total - 4,200 square miles of land.
 However, Virginia has nearly 40,000 square miles of land, so Federal/state ownership is only 10% of the total.
 Obviously, government agencies do not own all the ecologically-rich areas in Virginia.2

-Private property owners, by far, are the protectors of Virginia's natural resources.
-Some organizations are working actively to assist private property owners manage their lands to conserve natural resources, while still earn a reasonable rate of return.
+Private property owners are the primary protectors of Virginia's natural resources.
+Many organizations work actively to assist private property owners manage their lands to conserve natural resources, while still earn a reasonable rate of return.
 Extension agents, working closely with the Soil and Water Conservation Districts, assist farmers in minimizing soil erosion.

 Landowners can sell or donate conservation easements to ensure land use practices are "environmentally responsible" for decades to come.
 The easements reduce the development potential of the land, and the lost income from potential development is partially offset by tax advantages.
-In the last 20 years, astute conservation organizations have hired financial planners and tax experts as well as ecologists and biologists.
+Astute conservation organizations hire financial planners and tax experts as well as ecologists and biologists.

 Chapman's Mill at Thoroughfare Gap is privately owned, next to the Bull Run Mountains Natural Area Preserve managed by the Virginia Outdoor Foundation